More Than Just Kitchen Cupboards

 Coffee, tea, or wine?
-A butler’s pantry, hutch, buffet, or beverage station is perfect for entertaining, giving you with extra room to prepare appetizers and drinks and making it easy for guests to help themselves.
+A butler’s pantry, hutch, buffet, or beverage station is perfect for entertaining.
+They give you extra room to prepare appetizers and drinks and make it easy for guests to help themselves.
 A convenient place to store glasses and linens, these cabinets help fully utilize the corners and niches near your kitchen.

 Tucked away in a corner just off the kitchen, this beautiful wine storage bar features glass doors and inner-cabinet lighting to make for a stately display that befitting of the historic guest cottage.

 This buffet was built as part of a seven week ranch house renovation.
 “I couldn’t be more pleased with what it adds to the space,” said Jennifer, the homeowner and interior designer.
 “It creates cohesion between the banquette and the kitchen while providing lots of extra storage, and the perfect place to set out refreshments.”

 There’s nothing like a butler’s pantry to make a beautiful display of glassware, ceramics, and other serving items.
 In this South Carolina home, the butler’s pantry creates a special serving nook between the kitchen and dining room.

 Even if you don’t have a mudroom, entryway cabinets can stand on their own as a stylish way to store jackets, boots, and accessories for heading out or coming home.

 A couple of tall utility cabinets can go a long way for serving as a handy locker area.

 This custom entryway locker serves as a wonderful entryway space, built in collaboration between a kitchen designer and the contractor.
 Needless to say, the clients absolutely loved it.

 3. Use colors and finishes to make a design statement